-Amazon Luna pricing, availability, games, devices and more
+Amazon Luna pricing, availability, games list, devices and all you need to know

 What is Amazon Luna?

-Amazon Luna is a cloud gaming service, like Google's Stadia, Cloud Gaming by Xbox, and Nvidia's GeForce Now.
+Amazon Luna is a cloud gaming service, like Cloud Gaming by Xbox, Nvidia's GeForce Now, and the now defunct Google Stadia.

 That means that you can play a growing library of games over the internet, with games running on remote servers (using Amazon AWS cloud technology) and video of your gameplay streamed to a supported device.
 In return, your button and direction presses go in the opposite direction and are read and acted upon by the source.

-In all respects, it is like playing a game directly on your device, but you don't have to download it first - just the Luna app or web portal (on iOS).
+In all respects, it is like playing a game directly on your device, but you don't have to download it first - just the Luna app on multiple devices or web browser (on iOS and Chromebook, for example).

-Latency, which is often the biggest caveat of cloud gaming, is reduced significantly by games played using a dedicated Amazon Luna Controller which connects directly to the internet rather than your device - much like the Stadia Controller.
+Latency, which is often the biggest caveat of cloud gaming, is reduced significantly by games played using a dedicated Amazon Luna Controller which connects directly to the internet rather than your device.

-Also, as Amazon own one of the world's biggest server networks, the distance between your home and closest server point is short enough to ensure that lag is kept to a minimum.
+Also, as Amazon owns one of the world's biggest server networks, the distance between your home and closest server point is short enough to ensure that lag is kept to a minimum.

 How does Amazon Luna work?